renatofdds/aidermacs/README.md

     - We prioritize features and improvements that directly benefit Emacs users, ensuring a tool that evolves with your needs.

 ... and more to come 🚀

+## Troubleshooting

+### Aider not found
+- Ensure Aider is installed: `pip install aider-chat`
+- Check `aidermacs-program` points to correct path

+### No response from AI
+- Verify API keys are set correctly
+- Check model selection matches your API access
+- Try simpler prompts first

+### Ediff not working
+- Ensure `ediff` is installed
+- Check file permissions
+- Try restarting Emacs

+## Example Workflows

+### Implementing a Feature
+1. Add relevant files with `f` or `F`
+2. Switch to Architect mode with `3`
+3. Describe the feature: "/architect Implement user login system"
+4. Review changes with Ediff
+5. Accept/reject changes

+### Debugging Code
+1. Add file with error
+2. Place cursor on error
+3. Run `!` (Debug Exception)
+4. Follow AI's debugging steps

+### Writing Tests
+1. Add file to test
+2. Run `t` (Write Test)
+3. Review generated tests
+4. Run tests to verify

+## FAQ

+### How is this different from Copilot?
+Aidermacs uses Aider which is more focused on code modification and architecture rather than just completion.

+### Can I use my own AI models?
+Yes!
+Aidermacs supports any OpenAI-compatible API endpoint.

+### Is my code sent to the AI provider?
+Yes, the code you add to the session is sent to the AI provider.
+Be mindful of sensitive code.